 At the top of ridge 19 is a slight tab 29 (FIGS. 6 and 8) that protrudes towards the interior of the magazine 1.
 Tab 29 serves as a block to prevent the follower 30 from exiting the feed end 17 of the magazine 1.
 It interfaces with a detent 39 provided in the follower 30 (FIGS. 9, 9b, and 9e).
-In the embodiment shown in FIGS. 19-22, the tab 29 is, of course, lower in relation to the feed lips.
+In the 10 embodiment shown in FIGS. 19-22, the tab 29 is, of course, lower in relation to the feed lips.
 The follower 30 then, as shown in FIGS. 23-31 has a chamfered groove 90 so as to allow the follower 30 to still be blocked, but in a manner that allows it to fully rise in relation to the magazine.
-The groove

-90 also allows further interface to reduce disadvantageous tilt in the follower.
-Lock plate 25 may also feature a ridge 26 to interface with the bottom of the follower 30 when the magazine is fully loaded, so as to support the follower 30 and round stack and reduce spring fatigue, as shown in FIGS. 19-22.
+The groove 15 90 also allows further interface to reduce disadvantageous tilt in the follower.
+In an embodiment, the lock plate 25 may also feature a ridge 96 to interface with the bottom of the follower 30 when the magazine is fully loaded, so as to support the follower 30 and round stack and reduce spring fatigue, as 20 shown in FIGS. 19-22.

-In the preferred embodiment, the magazine body is comprised of a long glass-reinforced thermoplastic polymer selected to resist the heat generated from firing a rifle.
-However, other polymers, like polycarbonate, may be used and the magazines may be made in any color or opacity (which can 10 reduce or eliminate the need for a magazine level indicator).
-Some polymers, such as polycarbonate, may be used without reinforcement.
-Other reinforcement materials, such as steel, carbon fiber, or other materials may also be used to reinforce the magazine.
-Likewise, the magazine body may be made of 15 other materials having suitable strength and durability, such as titanium, ceramics, laminates, amorphous metals, etc. The follower is preferred to be made of polyoxymethylene, or acetal resin, available commercially from DuPont under the trade name DELRIN®, though other materials are suitable, 20 just not preferred.
+In an embodiment, the magazine body is comprised of a reinforced thermoplastic polymer selected to resist damage from use (e.g., the ejection of a magazine which causes the magazine to impact a hard surface, which may occur during a 25 speed reload).
+However, other polymers may be used and the magazines may be made in any color or opacity (which can reduce or eliminate the need for a magazine level indicator).
+Some polymers may be used without reinforcement.
+Various reinforcement materials, such as glass, carbon (e.g., carbon 30 fiber or carbon nanotubes), minerals, or metals (e.g., steel, titanium, aluminum, etc.) may also be used to reinforce the magazine.
+Likewise, the magazine body may be made of other materials having suitable strength and durability, such as titanium, ceramics, laminates, amorphous metals, etc. The 35 follower is preferred to be made of polyoxymethylene, or acetal resin, available commercially from DuPont under the trade name DELRIN, though other materials are suitable, just not preferred.

-The magazine 1 is structured to increase its structural integrity.
+The magazine 1 is structured to increase its structural integ-40 rity.
 To that end, fore ridge 19 provides added durability to the magazine.
-Protective cover 40 also provides reinforcement during storage, as pressures from the stored ammunition and 25 spring 35 would normally force the feed lips 21 of the magazine 1 apart.
-Protective cover 40, shown in FIGS. 10-10e, interfaces with geometry, namely notch 44 and hinge base 48, on the magazine body 10 with latch 43 and cover hinge 47 (FIGS. 2, 3 and 4), and forces the ammunition downward with 30 an underside spacer 45, thereby absorbing and distributing the forces that would normally be applied to the feed lips 21 in a more advantageous manner.
+Protective cover 40 also provides reinforcement during storage, as pressures from the stored ammunition and spring 35 would normally force the feed lips 21 of the magazine 1 apart.
+Protective cover 40, shown in FIGS. 10-10e, 45 interfaces with geometry, namely notch 44 and hinge base 48, on the magazine body 10 with latch 43 and cover hinge 47 (FIGS. 2, 3 and 4), and forces the ammunition downward with an underside spacer 45, thereby redirecting and distributing the forces that would normally be applied to the feed lips 21 50 in a more advantageous manner.
 Geometry 92 may be added to the magazine to allow the cover to fasten on the bottom of the magazine for storage (FIGS. 13-18).
-A double notch 94 35 capable of a sliding relationship over said rim. may be utilized (FIG. 17) as this geometry can benefit the molding process.
+A double notch 94 may be utilized (FIG. 17) as this geometry can benefit the molding process.